phosfuldev/cortex/README.md

 ## Deploy machine learning to production

-Cortex makes it easy to run inference at production scale.
-It abstracts all of the underlying infrastructure needed for running machine learning in production, providing a set of high-level tools for deploying, managing, and scaling inference pipelines.
+Cortex makes it easy to run inference at scale.
+It abstracts all of the infrastructure needed for running machine learning in production, providing a set of high-level tools for deploying, managing, and scaling inference pipelines.

 Some of Cortex's core features include: